The Case for Using Your Email Platform as a CRM

 I use Google Drive to store my client agreement templates, which, being in Google Doc format, are easily editable to customize to leads I’m about to close.
 It also has a ton of storage space, which comes in handy for video files from (and to) promotional partners, as well as to store client work files, files for lead magnets, slides for live events I host on LinkedIn, and more.

 And finally, when it comes to Google Sheets, I love, love, love that I can customize each sheet tab — and entire document with as many tabs as I desire — to my niches and, thus, to my specific business.
-For example, one of my tabs is labeled “SMF,” which stands for Service-Market Fit (recently I started selling products, but I mainly pitch myself as a service provider for marketing agencies and fractional CMOs).
+For example, one of my tabs is labeled “SMF,” which stands for Service-Market Fit.
 My SMF tab allows me to track all the leads I’ve generated from virtual networking and other marketing channels, when I had my first call with them, where each one is relative to the Close stage, the Close date, number of days to Close per lead, average number of days to Close across all Closed leads, my Close Rate, and more.

 Here’s the point